 - What are the asset sync statuses displayed in my Media Library?

-- How to make my images responsive?
+- How do I make my images responsive?

 - Can I delete assets in my Cloudinary Media Library?

-- How to generate a system report?
+- How do I generate a system report?

-- How to enable the DAM extension?
+- How do I enable the DAM extension?

-- How to enable the Cloudinary status?
+- How do I enable the Cloudinary status?

-- Useful Links
+- Useful links

 Where to download the plugin?